marlonmikami/personal/commonplace.md

 There is nothing worth being upset over

-I don’t want to wish ill on anyone
+I don't want to wish ill on anyone

+Assume the best of other people

+Put yourself out there, treat others with respect, wish the best for others